 If you are an Exchange student, your tuition fee is generally waived.
 However, you are still required to pay for the Miscellaneous Student Fees.

 If you are a Non-Exchange student, you are required to pay tuition fees as well as the Miscellaneous Student Fees.

 Scholarships and Awards

 Exchange students may refer to our International Relations Office for information on the availability of scholarships/awards.

 For Non-exchange coursework students, the University currently does not provide any scholarships/awards.

 For Non-exchange research students, please check with the department, to which you wish to be attached, for availability of sponsorship, if any.

 If you are applying for research attachment only, please submit your application at least 3 months prior to the commencement of your research period at NUS (the above deadlines do not apply).

 An email acknowledgement will be sent to you upon receipt of your application and supporting documents.

-With the above application schedule, you will be notified of the outcome by first week of June (for those coming in August) or first week of November (for those coming in January).
+With the above application schedule, you will be notified of the outcome by mid week of June (for those coming in August) or mid week of November (for those coming in January).